 An indicative monitoring and review process is summarised overleaf along with an outline programme for the monitoring process and investment/initiative programme.

 Programme

-Assumed start 2016:
+Assumed start 2018 pre occupation:

-- Appoint Travel Coordinator. - Prepare the welcome packs for new residents - Provision of secure, cycle parking and shower facilities
+- Appoint Travel Coordinator after start on site but at least 3 months before completion. - Prepare the welcome packs before completion - Provision of secure, cycle parking and shower facilities